PrashantAmoli/Medikeeper/README.md

 Medikeeper is Blockchain based storage for saving, accessing, and managing medical records

-[Blockchain implementation](https://github.com/PrashantAmoli/MedikeeperBlockchain/) It uses the security of blockchain and the ease of web to update/create/store records on blockchain.
+[Blockchain Contracts Code](https://github.com/PrashantAmoli/Medikeeper-Blockchain/) It uses the security of blockchain and the ease of web to update/create/store records on blockchain.

 ## View Medical Records